This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 A vertical integration which is in the nature of a combination between an air operator and an airport is not specifically governed under the provisions of the CA02.
 Accordingly, such a combination, if permitted under other applicable laws, would be assessed by the CCI for any appreciable adverse effect on competition in India.

 The AAI entering into an OMDA with private parties for the development and modernisation of airports is one such example.
-The OMDA sometimes does prescribe restrictions on vertical integration between airline operators and airport operators.
+The OMDA sometimes prescribes restrictions on vertical integration between airline operators and airport operators.

 To date, only horizontal mergers have taken place between airline operators in India, such as Air India and Indian Airlines, Jet Airways and Sahara Airlines, Kingfisher Airlines and Deccan Airlines, etc.